HOW IS ITS DEFINITION CHANGING?

 LUXURY IS SIMPLE

-The everyday luxury of perfect funtion.
-The simple things that make life beautiful.
+Do not underestimate the everyday luxury of perfect functionality; it is the simple things that make life beautiful.

 LUXURY IS CULTURE

-The intrinsic value of arts and culture to society can enrich our emotional world.
+The intrinsic value that arts and culture imparts to society can enrich our emotional world.

 Key inspiration Rethinking Luxury event at Droog